eosnetworkfoundation/engineering/tooling/computer-setup.md

 ```bash
 dm-tool switch-to-greeter
 ```
+You will only have to run this command once after each time you reboot.

 Once you have a working solution for your work stuff, head to the [tool install guide](./tool-install-guide.md).